Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/construct/rug-of-smothering.md

 NoteIcon: monster
 BestiaryType: construct
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 20, Curse of Strahd, Hoard of the Dragon Queen, Storm King's Thunder, Tomb of Annihilation, Waterdeep: Dragon Heist, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Candlekeep Mysteries, The Wild Beyond the Witchlight, Keys from the Golden Vault.
-Available in the SRD.
+Available in the SRD."
 ---
 # [Rug of Smothering](2-Mechanics/CLI/bestiary/construct/rug-of-smothering.md)
 *Source: Monster Manual p.
 20, Curse of Strahd, Hoard of the Dragon Queen, Storm King's Thunder, Tomb of Annihilation, Waterdeep: Dragon Heist, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Candlekeep Mysteries, The Wild Beyond the Witchlight, Keys from the Golden Vault.
 Available in the SRD.*